-How to Automate Screenshots#
+How to Take Screenshots#

 Screenshots are useful for capturing and documenting the visual appearance of a web page.
 By automating the process, we can save time and ensure consistency when capturing screenshots across browsers and devices.